AbhishekDevJr/Project-ExclusiveAccess/README.md

 <h1><a href = "https://exclusiveaccess.netlify.app/" target "_blank">Live Demo</a></h1>

-Note: Render places the Back-End Server into sleep mode after 45 minutes of inactivity, so it may take 2-3 minutes for the first request to be processed.
+Note: Render puts the Back-End Server into sleep mode after 45 minutes of inactivity, so it may take 2-3 minutes for the first request to be processed.
 However, subsequent requests will be executed quickly.

 <p>This repository holds the Codebase for Exclusive Access Project.
 This is a full-stack project built using Technologies/Frameworks primarily revolving around MERN Stack.</p>